Ezer Equipped Newsletter | Spiritual Hunger

-Welcome to the February edition of Ezer Equipped!
+Welcome to this edition of Ezer Equipped!
 This month we will explore the topic of spiritual hunger.

 Frenzied consumption is a mark of our current culture.
 We are rich with endless choices of everything from peanut butter to podcasts.
 Streaming video makes it possible for us to never have to wait a week for the next episode of our favorite television show.
 Constant connectivity gives rise to the expectation of immediate responses.
 The 24-hour news cycle means we can access the latest news whatever time of day we want.